- what you can expect from treatment

 The first dose of ustekinumab is given in hospital as a drip into a vein in your arm - an intravenous (IV) infusion.
 The next dose is given as an injection under the skin - a subcutaneous injection 8 weeks later.
 You will then have further injections every 8 or 12 weeks.
 Your doctor will decide whether you will need to take ustekinumab every 8 weeks or every 12 weeks.

-Ustekinumab comes in a pre-filled syringe and is available in two dosages, 45mg or 90mg.
-It can’t be taken orally (in tablet form) because your digestive system would destroy it.
+Ustekinumab comes in a pre-filled syringe contatining 90mg.
+It can’t be taken by mouth, in tablet form, because your digestive system would destroy it.

 One of the most common side effects of ustekinumab is pain and redness at the injection site.
 These tips can help:

 If you inject yourself with cold ustekinumab straight from the fridge it may be uncomfortable.
 Try taking it out of the fridge around 15-30 minutes before you take it so it can warm to room temperature.
-You must not leave ustekinumab out of the fridge for more than 30 minutes.
-If you think you have left it out of the fridge longer than this, do not use it, put it back in the fridge and contact your IBD team as soon as possible.
+If needed, it can be kept at room temperature, up to 30°C, for up to 30 days in the original box.
+Once ustekinumab has been stored at room temperature, it should not be returned to the fridge.

 If you are worried about pain at the injection site you could try applying an ice pack to the area for 2-3 minutes before you inject.